mohammadfaizal87/Circulate-the-values-of-N-variables/README.md

 Using the slicing concept rotate the list

 ### Step 5:
+Using concatenation operation display the entire rotated list
 ### Step 6:
+Stop the program
 ## Program:
 ```py
 #Program to circulate N values.